Thornton & Ross

-Thornton & Ross is a pharmaceutical company based in Linthwaite founded in 1922 by Nathan Thornton and Phillip Ross.
+Thornton & Ross is a pharmaceutical company based in Linthwaite, Huddersfield founded in 1922 by Nathan Thornton and Phillip Ross.

-It is the producer of Covonia cough medicine, Zoflora disinfectant, Hedrin head lice treatment and the Care range of medicines.
+It is the producer of Covonia cough medicine, Zoflora disinfectant, Hedrin head lice treatment, and the Care range of medicines.
 The company was acquired by Stada Arzneimittel in a £221 million deal in August 2013.

 Covonia was one of the biggest selling branded over-the-counter medications sold in Great Britain in 2016, with sales of £23.8 million.
 According to one press report it contains just under 8% alcohol, although according to the manufacturer's website it contains 0.18% alcohol.

 Stada Arzneimittel bought Natures Aid, based in Kirkham, Lancashire in November 2016 intending to bring the two businesses together.

 It signed a licensing agreement with Futura Medical in January 2017 for the commercialisation of TPR100, diclofenac gel.